An exquisite 19th century mirror with an original shiny mirror plate in a beautifully carved frame.

 Description

-A superb 19th-century mirror with an original shiny mirror plate in a beautifully carved frame.
-This antique mirror retains its original glass, gilding, and plaques, all in a ready-to-place condition.
+A superb 19th-century mirror with an original glossy mirror plate housed in a beautifully carved frame.
+This antique mirror retains its original glass, gilding, and plaques, all in a ready-to-use condition.
 The mirror can be replaced upon request.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
+This style was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to dazzle with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture-making art.
+Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+Lion’s paws and eagle heads are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details